How to Start a Succesful Blog and Make Money In 2022

 - Make sure that the image in the Pin also reflects Neutral Apartment Decor.

 - Then, I save that Pin to the board called Neutral Apartment Decor.

 - The Pinterest Alghoritm now doesn’t doubt that your Pin truly is about Neutral Apartment Decor because every possible pointer points there.

 Think about the keywords

-For every blog post, you create, keep in mind the #1 keyword you’re aiming at.
-Then use that keyword consistently in your blog post title, pin name, image name, board name, and any other place you can include your keyword naturally.
+For every blog post you create, keep in mind the #1 keyword you’re aiming at.
+Then, use that keyword consistently in your blog post title, pin name, image name, board name, and any other place to include your keyword naturally.

-10-15 boards is a good place to start, especially if you don’t have a lot of content on your blog yet.
+10-15 boards is an excellent place to start, especially if you don’t have a lot of content on your blog yet.